vikasyadavvvv/JavaScript-Interview-Questions/README.md

 console.log(obj1.address.city); // "Delhi"

 ```
-### A deep clone creates a completely independent copy of the object, including all nested objects/arrays.
+### A deep Clone creates a completely independent copy of the object, including all nested objects/arrays.
 So, changing the clone will not affect the original at any level.
 ```
 let obj1 = {